 6. Not all trans people are non-binary, include language in surveys to include multiple gender identities and the option to fill in your own gender preference.
 Keep trans experience and sexuality separate – gender and sexuality are different.

-Here is some example language taken from a blog:
+If open-ended questions are not an option, here is some example language taken from a blog:

 What is your gender?
 You can choose multiple options.

 Options with an asterix should have a way to write in an answer.

 7. Make sure IDs, badges, any public-facing information that include personal information, has everyone’s appropriate name and gender.
 Provide the third option of X, rather than the traditional, binary options of M/F. Yes, even in government jobs, you can do this!

 Ideally, gender would be left off of badges and omitted from public-facing information to allow for people to be fluid, private, or unspecified.
 When this is not possible, ask people their preference.